-Voices Morgan Hill will minimize its impact on the District.
-The District has the right to monitor Voices Morgan Hill in any manner permitted by law, including site visits and reviews of documents.
+Voices Mount Pleasant Elementary will minimize its impact on the District.
+The District has the right to monitor Voices Mount Pleasant Elementary in any manner permitted by law, including site visits and reviews of documents.
 The following impacts are restated here for clarity.

 - 1. Enrollment.
-Voices Morgan Hill will seek to recruit and enroll up to 504 students in grades TK-8.
-The Charter School expects that the majority of these students live within MHUSD boundaries. - 2.
+Voices Mount Pleasant Elementary will seek to recruit and enroll up to 504 students in grades TK-8.
+The Charter School expects that many of these students live within MPESD boundaries. - 2.
 District Services.
-Voices Morgan Hill will meet with the District to discuss any services to be provided by District and the terms and conditions of the provision of such services.
+Voices Mount Pleasant Elementary will meet with the District to discuss any services to be provided by District and the terms and conditions of the provision of such services.
 All such services would be sought on a fee-for-service basis.
-If the District is unable to provide any such services, or if Voices Morgan Hill chooses not to purchase any services from the District, the Charter School will continue to operate and will not be hampered in meeting the goals and objectives of this charter. - 3.
+If the District is unable to provide any such services, or if Voices Mount Pleasant Elementary chooses not to purchase any services from the District, the Charter School will continue to operate and will not be hampered in meeting the goals and objectives of this charter. - 3.
 Financial benefits.
-A supervisory fee of up to 3% of public funds, excluding funds secured by the charter school on its own behalf and restricted funds designated solely for specific purposes, is eligible for collection by the district for actual costs of oversight, provided that Voices is housed in substantially rent free District facilities.
-In the event that the District does not provide substantially rent free facilities to the Charter School, then up to 1% in oversight cost may be collected.
-The operating budget reflects the maximum 3% allocation towards the District. - 4.
-Facilities.
-Voices Morgan Hill will work in partnership with the District to discuss options for the use of a facility under Proposition 39. - 5.
+A supervisory fee of 1% of public funds, excluding funds secured by the charter school on its own behalf and restricted funds designated solely for specific purposes, is eligible for collection by the district for actual costs of oversight.
+This is based on the assumption that the District does not provide substantially rent free facilities to the Charter School.
+The operating budget reflects the maximum 1% allocation towards the District.

+- 4. Facilities.
+Voices has provided a LOI between Voices Mt.
+Pleasant and NHU as the facility options reflected in the charter budget. - 5.
 The Charter School shall be its own local education agency ("LEA") and will apply directly for membership in a Special Education Local Plan Area ("SELPA") in conformity with Education Code Section 47641(a).
 The Charter School LEA intends to apply to become a member of the Sonoma County Charter SELPA.
 The Charter School will provide related services (e.g. speech, occupational therapy, adapted P.E., nursing, transportation, etc.) by hiring credentialed and/or licensed employees, providers through private agencies, or independent contractors.
 The Charter School will be responsible for the hiring, training, and employment of site or iterant staff and agencies necessary to provide special education services to its students, including, without limitation, speech therapists, occupational therapists, behavioral therapists, and psychologists.
 The Charter School will abide by all caseloads applicable to charter schools.
-The Charter School shall ensure that all special education staff hired or contracted by the Charter School is qualified pursuant to SELPA policies, as well as meet all legal requirements.

-- 6. Legal Structure.
+The Charter School shall ensure that all special education staff hired or contracted by the Charter School is qualified pursuant to SELPA policies, as well as meet all legal requirements. - 6.
+Legal Structure.
 The charter will be held by Voices College-Bound Language Academies, an independent non-profit corporation registered in the State of California.
-The operation of Voices Morgan Hill will be contracted out to the CMO, which will be governed by a local board of directors. - 7.
+The operation of Voices Mount Pleasant Elementary will be contracted out to the CMO, which will be governed by a local board of directors. - 7.
 Liability and Indemnity.
-Voices Morgan Hill does not expect the District to assume any debt on behalf of the school.
+Voices Mount Pleasant does not expect the District to assume any debt on behalf of the school.
 The school will have in force its own liability insurance and hold harmless and indemnify the District from all liabilities.